David J. Skorton, MD

 During the COVID-19 pandemic, Dr. Skorton has shared the AAMC’s expertise in medical education, patient care, medical research, and health inequities and disparities.
 He has contributed to the national pandemic response through frequent interactions with senior government officials, appearances in national media, and a new podcast called “Beyond the White Coat.”
 He and the AAMC were leading voices in sounding the alarm on shortages of personal protective equipment in hospitals, testing shortages in academic laboratories, and the importance of respecting science and the scientific process in efforts to fight the pandemic.
 When national protests erupted over police brutality, Dr. Skorton was a passionate and outspoken voice for ending systemic racism in academic medicine and addressing persistent health disparities.

 He also inspired the next generation of medical professionals through his “Heart to Heart” video series and speaking engagements at venues such as the Latino Medical Student Association and National Medical Fellowships, focusing on why now is such an important time to enter the field of medicine.
+He is a member of the USA TODAY Board of Contributors, a diverse group of writers with a broad range of expertise and views that span the political spectrum.

 Prior to assuming the helm of the AAMC, Dr. Skorton served as the 13th secretary of the Smithsonian Institution, where he oversaw 19 museums, 21 libraries, the National Zoo, numerous research centers, and education programs.
 Prior to that, he served as president of two universities: Cornell University (2006 to 2015) and the University of Iowa (2003 to 2006), where he also served on the faculty for 26 years and specialized in the treatment of adolescents and adults with congenital heart disease.
 A pioneer of cardiac imaging and computer processing techniques, he was co-director and co-founder of the University of Iowa Adolescent and Adult Congenital Heart Disease Clinic.